TKasperczyk/vscode-copy-to-llm/README.md

 ## Overview

-"Copy to LLM" is a Visual Studio Code extension designed to simplify the process of collecting and formatting code for use with Large Language Models (LLMs) like ChatGPT.
-With just a few clicks, you can compile the contents of selected files or entire directories into a format that's optimized for LLM input.
+"Copy to LLM" is a Visual Studio Code extension designed to simplify the process of collecting and formatting code (or diffs or selections) for use with Large Language Models (LLMs) like ChatGPT.
+With just a few clicks, you can assemble exactly what you need—full files, directory trees, code snippets, or Git diffs—into a format optimized for prompt input.

 ## Features